cjriggio/taco-bell-webscrape/README.md

 # Taco Bell Scrape
-Funtion returns a data frame of Taco Bell locations in a given city
+Function returns a data frame of Taco Bell locations in a given city